 If you’re struggling to either save for retirement or spend less during those years, you aren’t alone.
-A GOBankingRates survey found 14 percent of Americans have $0 in retirement savings and 42 percent have less than $10,000 saved.
-What to do in retirement is becoming an increasingly alarming issue in the U.S.
+A GOBankingRates survey found 46% of Americans have $0 in retirement savings and 64% have less than $10,000 saved.
+This problem has likely become even worse due to the COVID-19 pandemic, as millions of Americans have lost their jobs.

-While there are plenty of savings plans you can use to stash more money, the only person who can ensure that enough flows into your 401k or IRA is you.
-Therefore, finding creative and resourceful ways to prepare for retirement that work well for you is an important part of the process that no one should overlook.
+While there are plenty of savings plans you can use to stash more money, the only person who can ensure that enough flows into your 401(k) or IRA is you.
+Therefore, finding creative and resourceful ways to prepare for retirement is an important part of the process that no one should overlook.
+Use these tips to make the most of your retirement.

 1. Retire Abroad